-FAQs about making a Wyoming Medical Power of Attorney
+What is a Wyoming Medical Power of Attorney?

 The person giving control is called the "principal," while the individuals or entities obtaining powers are known as the "agents."
 Suitable for Wyoming residents, our Power of Attorney for health care is made for use in Laramie County, Natrona County, Campbell County, and in all other parts of the state.
 All Wyoming Healthcare PoA forms from Rocket Lawyer can be personalized for your unique situation.
 Making this legal document will provide proof to medical providers and other parties that your agent(s) can make choices for you.

 When to use a Wyoming Medical Power of Attorney:

 - You are changing schools and need a transcript sent to a new school.

 - You are applying for a job and the prospective employer would like a copy of your transcript.

 DURABLE POWER OF ATTORNEY FOR HEALTH CARE

 .
 DESIGNATION OF HEALTH CARE AGENT.
 I , of , , appoint:

 |Relation, if any:|

 as my Agent to make health care and personal decisions for me if I become unable to make such decisions for myself, except to the extent I state otherwise in this document.